-Iconic Women of MASTERPIECE
+Iconic Women of MASTERPIECE: Shows to Stream Now

 For nearly five decades, MASTERPIECE has highlighted the stories of remarkable women: Elizabeth R, Rose from Upstairs, Downstairs, Livia in I, Claudius, Lady Dedlock in Bleak House, Jane Eyre, Miss Marple and so many more.

-For International Women’s Day, we’re celebrating some of the more recent show-stopping MASTERPIECE leading ladies who inspire us.
+We’re celebrating some of the more recent show-stopping MASTERPIECE leading ladies who inspire us.
 They rule countries, run household estates, solve crimes and defy conventions.
 Browse below to learn more about just a few of our heroines and their remarkable fortitude, and then re-watch (and fall in love with!) these favorites with PBS Passport, an added member benefit.

 Victoria: Queen Victoria

 “I know that I’m young and some would say my sex puts me at a disadvantage, but I know my duty and I assure you I am ready for the great responsibility that lies before me.”

 She may have been barely five feet tall and just eighteen years old when she ascended to the throne, but Victoria was born to be queen.
 From the very start of Season 1, we see an impassioned woman determined to do what is best for her people and to love them as much as she’d like to be loved in return.
 Headstrong, passionate, and caring, the famed Mother of the Nation left her mark on both England and the world at large, and it’s not hard to see how she won her people over.

 “For I’m fierce and proud and steadfast and true.”